chrismalec87/pdsnd_github/README.md

 This tool allows the user to easily analyse bikeshare data from three different cities; New York City, Washington and Chicago, and provides statistics about the bikeshare usage.
 Data can be filtered by additional month of year and day of week.
 The tool also allows the user to inspect the raw bikeshare data for the selected city.
+The tool is able to handle incorrect city names, asking the user to retype the city.

 ### Files used
 bikeshare.py